youngbloood/gopool/README.md

 Q: how to work with queue and queue.Pop()?

-A: queue is a double link list, Pop() the head and return head-node, and then push the node into queue tail, then pool can send v into the head-node's channel.
+A: queue is a double link list, Pop() the head and return head-node, and then push the node into queue's tail, then pool can send v into the head-node's channel.

 Q: when invoke function `.Expand(reduce int)` to reduce the goroutine in pool, Will the data be lost?